Devon Wills: Coaching career

 Upon graduating from Dartmouth, Wills remained with the program serving as an assistant coach from 2007-08.
 Serving in the capacities of both defensive coordinator and recruiting coordinator, she also helped to start the Dartmouth Winter Lacrosse Camp.

 In 2010, Wills joined the University of Denver as a volunteer assistant in 2010.
 During the season, the Pioneers enjoyed a 13-5 record, qualifying for the Mountain Pacific Sports Federation finals.
-In 2011, she would be appointed to a full-time assistant position on the coaching staff.
+In 2011, she was appointed to a full-time assistant position on the coaching staff.

-Joining the USC Trojans women’s lacrosse program in 2013, Wills would become the associate head coach in 2016.
+Joining the USC Trojans women's lacrosse program in 2013, Wills would become the associate head coach in 2016.
 Other roles that she occupied with the program included assistant coach, defensive coordinator, and recruiting coordinator.
-On August 1, 2018, Wills was announced as the new head coach for Harvard Women's Lacrosse.
+On August 1, 2018, Wills was announced as the new head coach for Harvard women's lacrosse.